danilocerne/library-loan-api/README.md

 Tip:

 After executed:

-php artisan migrate:fresh
+- php artisan migrate:fresh
-php artisan db:seed
+- php artisan db:seed
+- php artisan serve

 In the database, run:

-select * from groups;
+- select * from groups;
 // Here it will show two types of groups: Administrator and Regular User.

-select * from permissions;
+- select * from permissions;
 // Here it will show all the permissions that each of the user groups above have.

 Note that the user in the Administrator group has permission to make all registrations and borrow books.
 The user in the Common User group is only allowed to borrow books.